Three review 2023: our honest verdict on the mobile network

 Their scheme is also missing the convenience other schemes offer.
 You can’t add each deal on the same account, each deal is on a separate one.
 Each deal is billed separately and there’s no data gifting benefits.

-Oddly enough, Three’s sub-brand SMARTY have one of our favourite family plan schemes of all networks, giving you a 10% discount on any extra plans added to your account.
+Funnily enough, Three’s sub-brand SMARTY have our favourite family plan scheme of all networks as they give you 10% off what are already great value plans when you add them onto your account.

 Useful link: Our guide to the best family plans